-Ruth’s daughter, Katharine, was recovering from anorexia and, having developed the skills needed to support her, Ruth decided that it was time to create a new business that served and supported others.
+Ruth’s daughter Katharine, was recovering from anorexia and, having developed the skills needed to support her, Ruth decided that it was time to create a new business.
+A new business that served and supported others.

 The concept of Fresh Air Fridays was developed and built into a programme, with sessions starting in South Wales.
 One of the first facilitators to join Ruth was Rose, who would soon become Fresh Air Fridays co-founder.

-All sessions take place outside, in green spaces and sessions are not only on Fridays.
+The name Fresh Air Fridays reflects our roots as well as our impact.
+All sessions take place outside, in green spaces all over the country, and are not limited to just being on Fridays.
+So now you can get that Friday feeling any day of the week.
 Find a session near you.

 Ruth and Rose are very much on the journey with the facilitators and participants.
 They know what Fresh Air Fridays provides works, because they live it and are living their best lives.

 Ruth and Rose are co-creating a business that supports the mental and emotional wellbeing of people across the country.
 They are doing this by building a community of facilitators to deliver the programme in businesses and communities across the country.

 Beginning in South Wales in 2015, there are now a team of 12 facilitators running programmes across Wales and into southern England towards London.